MattRudy/PowerBI-ThemeTemplates/FAQ.md

 Github does not have an easy way to steer users to the latest active fork.
 Several experiments have been done that show users get confused with the 'forked from username/repositoryname' link at the top of a forked repository, and often create issues or PRs against the original, inactive repository.
 Splitting this repository was done intentionally to keep the collaboration in an active repository.

+## What are the known issues with Power BI Theme Templates?

+These are the items that cannot be controlled through a JSON template:
+* Slicer
+  * 'Search' can never be toggled on or off by default, the related parameter is selfFilterEnabled (see issue #64)

 [create a new issue]: https://github.com/MattRudy/PowerBI-ThemeTemplates/issues/new